jperradin/nexus/docs/api_reference.md

 ### Frame

-Represents a trajectory frame containing nodes, lattice information, and cluster data.
+Represents a single snapshot of a trajectory.
+A frame holds the raw node data, the simulation cell lattice, and the clusters produced by a clustering strategy.
+It is created by a reader, populated during the analysis pipeline, and consumed by analyzers.

 #### Attributes